The Minnesota Ballet office in our new quarters:

-Beginning Tap: Students ages 10+ develop sense of rhythm and phrasing useful in other dance forms.
-For more experienced tappers: Intermediate Tap follows Beginning Tap.
-See the Teen/Adult class page.
+Beginning Tap: Students ages 10+ develop sense of rhythm and phrasing useful in other dance forms (For more experienced tappers: Intermediate Tap follows Beginning Tap.
+See Teen/Adult brochure.)

-Creative Dance: Children ages 8+ with physical/developmental challenges can improve flexibility, strength, and coordination while enjoying dance.
+Creative Dance: Children age 8+ with physical/developmental challenges can improve flexibility, strength, and coordination while enjoying dance.
 Placement to section is by class teacher.
-Click here to read more about this class.
+Creative Dance has its own web page here.

 School of the Minnesota Ballet Staff